benradstone/wandisco-documentation-ldm/docs/installation.md

 sidebar_label: Installation
 ---

-This guide teaches you how to download and install LiveData Migrator.
+Ready to perform a full installation?
+Check the prerequisites and then follow these steps to download and install LiveData Migrator.

-If you are new to the concepts of LiveData Migrator and what it does, we recommend you read through the [About](./about.md) section before learning how to install and use the product.
+If you're new to the concept of LiveData, or want to know what LiveData Migrator does, see the [introduction to LiveData Migrator](./about.md).

 ## Prerequisites